jamestouri/Room-Scanner/README.md

 # Room-Scanner
 Raspberry Pi takes 360 degree view and clicks data points to understand its environment.
-Collaborative Project from James Touri and Alex Henderson
+Collaborative project by James Touri and Alex Henderson

 The room scanner takes data from it’s surroundings with a 1D laser to build a simulated environment for a robot to understand landmarks and move around with Gaussian Probability for localization solutions.